DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-6.md

 * children’s social care expertise has been involved in the design, testing and sign-off of the product (including from social workers)
 * the functions available in the system
 * there is a plan to ensure the system remains up to date
+* how they will minimise data entry for users and risks of data entry errors
 * how they will monitor the system to identify issues and gather feedback
 * how they will risk assess and prioritise iterations to ensure the system continues to meet user needs throughout the contract
 * how the system ensures data security and adheres  to  data protection regulations